mattermost/docs/source/install/self-managed-changelog.md

    - The ``ThreadAutoFollow`` setting is now set to true to enable ``CollapsedThreads``.
 Previously, this was stated in [the Mattermost documentation](https://docs.mattermost.com/configure/configuration-settings.html#automatically-follow-threads) but was not enforced.
    - Fixed issue with users re-following a previously unfollowed thread when other users replied to the thread.
    - Removed the Click to open for code blocks and in-line codes.
-   - Fixed an issue where two scrollbars appeared in the threads view.
+   - Fixed an issue where two scrollbars appeared in the Threads view.
    - Fixed an issue where the quick channel switcher mention counts did not follow collapsed threads logic.
    - Fixed an issue where threads started by webhooks/integrations were being auto-followed by the webhook/integration creator when collapsed threads was enabled.
    - Fixed an issue where re-connecting to the websocket caused thread mentions to be cleared in the user interface with collapsed reply threads enabled.